vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 - The total amount of liquidity fee distributed is equal to the most recent `liquidity-fee-factor` x `notional-value-of-all-trades` (<a name="0042-LIQF-011" href="#0042-LIQF-011">0042-LIQF-011</a>)
 - Liquidity providers with a commitment of 0 will not receive a share ot the fees (<a name="0042-LIQF-012" href="#0042-LIQF-012">0042-LIQF-012</a>)
 - If a market has `market.liquidity.providers.fee.distributionTimeStep` set to more than `0` and such market settles then the fees are distributed as part of the settlement process, see [market lifecycle](./0043-MKTL-market_lifecycle.md).
 Any settled market has zero balances in all the LP fee accounts. (<a name="0042-LIQF-014" href="#0042-LIQF-014">0042-LIQF-014</a>)
+- If after fee distribution during market settlement, there is a remainder in the market liquidity fee account, the remainder should be transferred to the network treasury for that asset. (<a name="0042-LIQF-031" href="#0042-LIQF-031">0042-LIQF-014</a>)
 - All liquidity providers with `average fraction of liquidity provided by committed LP > 0` in the market receive a greater than zero amount of liquidity fee.
 The only exception is if a non-zero amount is rounded to zero due to integer representation. (<a name="0042-LIQF-015" href="#0042-LIQF-015">0042-LIQF-015</a>)
+- After fee distribution, if there is a remainder in the liquidity fee account and the market is not being settled, it should be left in the liquidity fee account and carried over to the next distribution window. (<a name="0042-LIQF-032" href="#0042-LIQF-032">0042-LIQF-032</a>)

 ### LP JOINING AND LEAVING MARKETS